Spray foam over metal roof at MTD

 How large is your roof?

-There are setup charges and overhead expenses that are the same whether it’s a 1000 square foot roof or a 100,000 square foot roof.
-The larger your roof is, the lower cost per square foot it’s going to cost.
+Setup charges and overhead expenses are the same whether it’s a 1000-square-foot roof or a 100,000-square-foot roof.
+The larger your roof is, the lower the cost per square foot.

 Is a man lift required to install the roof system?

 This depends on the slope of your roof.
-The use of a man-lift will increase the cost of a project.
+Using a manlift will increase the cost of the project.

 What alternatives are there?